Bachelor of Social Work (B.S.W.)

 Scholarships and Financial Aid

-The Roy Branch and Alma Abernathy Barham Scholarship and the Eunice Lewis Colclough Endowed Scholarship are awarded annually to social work majors.
+The Roy Branch and Alma Abernathy Barham Scholarship is awarded annually to an upper-class social work major.

 Your internship in your senior year allows you to gain in-depth experience in a social service agency.
 Some of the agencies where students have been placed are:

 - North Carolina Public Schools